What pain and symptoms are associated with the Plantaris muscle?

 Where is the Plantaris muscle located?

 The plantaris muscle is found behind the knee.
 It is connected to the thigh bone (femur) and extends down the back of the leg to the back of the heel bone (calcaneus).
-The muscle belly itself is small.
+The muscle belly itself is small and lies behind the knee.
 The tendon which connects the muscle to the heel bone extends from approximately the middle of the back of the knee and down the back of the calf to the heel (calcaneus).

 - It helps to bend the knee